-Launched in June 2009, S. Sunshine & Associates is a B Corp™ Certified and women-owned business enterprise that provides owner's representation and commercial real estate advisory and brokerage services to Social Impact organizations in New York City, including nonprofit organizations, B Corporations®, health & wellness groups, arts organizations, women- and minority-owned businesses, and Digital NYC impact companies, including e-commerce, ad tech, and social marketing.
+Launched in June 2009, S. Sunshine & Associates is a B Corp™ Certified and women-owned business enterprise (M/WBE certified by New York State) that provides owner's representation and commercial real estate advisory and brokerage services to Social Impact organizations in New York City, including nonprofit organizations, foundations, B Corporations®, health & wellness groups, arts organizations, women- and minority-owned businesses.

 IN NEW YORK CITY

 Since 2001, Suzanne Sunshine has closed hundreds of NYC real estate transactions on behalf of nonprofit, arts, and social impact organizations.
 In addition, she proactively contributes to the social impact of those organizations via philanthropy and art.

 Over her 33-year career in real estate, Suzanne has been driven by a two-fold mission:

 Strengthen communities, create healthier work environments and jobs that provide dignity and purpose, reduce inequality and poverty, and support the arts.

 Optimize an organization’s critical real estate assets (leased or owned), thereby positively impacting their bottom-line as well as their stakeholders, employees, and communities.